saucam/powerlist/docs/Benchmark.md

 ![](SPSPLPar220CS256.png)

-### SPSPLPar3 (Parallel Prefix sum using powerlist, introduce depth)
+### SPSPLPar3

-Reduce the number of sparks by recursing till a certain depth.
+This is another variation of SPSPLPar that reduces the number of sparks by recursing till a certain depth.

 ```
 $ stack exec powerlist-bench -- --match pattern SPSPLPar3 +RTS -N8